vsimonovski/blog.js/content/blog/enhance-git-workflow-with-git-hooks/index.md

 ## pre-commit

-In most of the cases we want to run the `pre-commit` hook only on staged files, [lint-staged](https://github.com/okonet/lint-staged) library helps us with that:
+In most of cases we want to run the `pre-commit` hook only on staged files, [lint-staged](https://github.com/okonet/lint-staged) library helps us with that:

 ```bash{promptUser: vsimonovski}
 yarn add lint-staged -D
 ```

-After we've added the `lint-staged` we're able to do something like this inside `package.json`:
+After we've added the `lint-staged` we're able to do something like this inside a `package.json`:

 ```json{5,8-13}
 // package.json